filhot3/chatbox/README.md

 # Start development!
 ```

-Note: Online extra features (Such as seeing who is online or adding friends) are not available.
+Note: Online extra features (Such as seeing who is online or adding friends) are not available.(Maybe in the future)